ShirinSiraji/ENHANCING-HEALTHCARE-WITH-AI-TRANSFORMER-MODELS-FOR-PREDICTION-IN-MATERNAL-HEALTH/README.md

-## Enhancing Healthcare with AI: Transformer Models for Prediction in Maternal Health
+#Enhancing Healthcare with AI: Transformer Models for Prediction in Maternal Health
-📌 Introduction
+##Introduction

 Maternal mortality remains a critical public health issue in rural India, largely due to limited healthcare access and the absence of early warning systems.
-Traditional rule-based methods often lack real-time predictive capabilities.
+Traditional rule-based methods often lacked real-time predictive capabilities.

-This project explores explainable AI (XAI) to predict maternal health risks using demographic and clinical data.
-The focus is not only on prediction accuracy but also on interpretability using SHAP values to build trust among healthcare workers.
+In this project, I developed an explainable AI model to predict maternal health risks using demographic and clinical data.
+The focus was on achieving both high prediction accuracy and interpretability using SHAP values to build trust among healthcare workers.
+The work specifically addressed three research questions: whether deep learning can outperform traditional machine learning in maternal risk prediction, which features are most predictive of maternal complications, and how SHAP can improve trust in AI-driven decisions.

-🎯 Objectives

-Develop an explainable AI model for maternal health risk prediction.

-Compare traditional ML models with deep learning (Tab-Transformer).

-Use SHAP to interpret model predictions and enhance trust.

-❓ Key Research Questions

-Can deep learning outperform traditional ML in maternal risk prediction?

-Which features are most predictive of maternal complications?

-How does SHAP help in improving trust in AI-driven decisions?

-🔬 Methodology
-📂 Dataset

-Source: Open Government Data Platform (India)

-Size: ~30,000 records, 24 features

-Features: Age, delivery history, awareness of HIV/RTI, awareness of danger signs, etc.

-Target: outcome_pregnancy (3 classes → No risk, Cannot decide, Complication)

-⚙️ Preprocessing

-Missing values handled (imputation, column removal).

-Categorical encoding (label encoding).

-Class imbalance mitigated (stratified sampling).

-🤖 Models Compared

-Logistic Regression (baseline)

-Random Forest (feature importance analysis)

-Tab-Transformer (deep learning with self-attention for tabular data)

-📊 Explainability
+##Methodology

+The dataset was obtained from the Open Government Data Platform (India), consisting of approximately 30,000 records and 24 features.
+Features included maternal age, delivery history, awareness of HIV/RTI, and knowledge of danger signs.
+The target variable was outcome_pregnancy, which had three classes: no risk, cannot decide, and complication.

+Preprocessing steps included imputing missing values, dropping irrelevant columns, encoding categorical variables using label encoding, and addressing class imbalance through stratified sampling.

+Three models were implemented and compared.
+Logistic Regression served as the baseline.
+Random Forest was used to explore feature importance.
+A Tab-Transformer model was developed as a deep learning approach leveraging self-attention for tabular data.

-SHAP (SHapley Additive exPlanations) applied to all models for interpretability.
+For explainability, SHAP (SHapley Additive exPlanations) was applied to interpret predictions and provide transparency into model decisions.

-📈 Results
-Model	Accuracy	F1-Score (Weighted)
-Logistic Regression	84.58%	83.25%
-Random Forest	85.96%	84.50%
-Tab-Transformer	86.73%	N/A (best val. acc.)
-🔑 Key Findings

-Top Features: Age, delivery history, awareness of danger signs.

-Tab-Transformer captured complex feature interactions better than traditional ML models.

-SHAP revealed nonlinear relationships (e.g., age thresholds affecting risk).

-📉 Visual Insights

-Age Distribution: Younger mothers (<30) showed higher complication rates.

-Feature Importance: Delivery history and maternal age were most influential.

-⚡ Challenges & Solutions

-Data Quality: Handled missing values and removed irrelevant features.

-Class Imbalance: Addressed using stratified sampling.

-Interpretability: SHAP provided actionable insights for healthcare workers.
+##Results

+The Logistic Regression model achieved an accuracy of 84.58 percent with a weighted F1-score of 83.25 percent.
+Random Forest performed slightly better with 85.96 percent accuracy and an F1-score of 84.50 percent.
+The Tab-Transformer achieved the best validation accuracy of 86.73 percent.

+The results showed that the most predictive features included maternal age, delivery history, and awareness of danger signs.
+The Tab-Transformer outperformed traditional models by capturing complex feature interactions more effectively.
+SHAP analysis further revealed nonlinear relationships, such as certain age thresholds that significantly influenced the likelihood of high-risk pregnancies.

+##Challenges and Solutions

+The dataset presented challenges in terms of missing values and irrelevant features, which were addressed through careful imputation and feature removal.
+Class imbalance was mitigated using stratified sampling to ensure fair representation of all classes.
+To address the challenge of interpretability, SHAP was integrated to generate actionable insights for healthcare workers, thereby bridging the gap between AI predictions and practical healthcare decision-making.

-🚀 Future Work
+##Future Work

-Expand to diverse regional datasets for better generalization.

-Develop real-time deployment via mobile apps for rural health workers.

-Explore hybrid models (Tab-Transformer + LSTM) for longitudinal data.
+Future extensions of this work include testing the models on datasets from different regions of India to enhance generalizability.
+Another planned improvement is real-time deployment by integrating the models into mobile applications for rural healthcare workers.
+Additionally, hybrid approaches that combine the Tab-Transformer with temporal models such as LSTMs can be explored to analyze longitudinal maternal health data more effectively.

-🌍 Impact
+Impact

-Clinical Utility: Enables early interventions with AI-driven risk stratification.

-Trust & Explainability: SHAP builds confidence among non-technical healthcare providers.

-Scalability: Random Forest provides a lightweight alternative for low-resource settings.

-🛠️ Tech Stack

-Python (Pandas, NumPy, Scikit-learn, PyTorch)

-Deep Learning: Tab-Transformer

-Explainability: SHAP

-Visualization: Matplotlib, Seaborn
+The models developed in this project demonstrate significant clinical utility by enabling early intervention through AI-driven risk stratification.
+The use of SHAP ensures interpretability and builds trust among non-technical healthcare providers.
+Furthermore, lightweight models such as Random Forest provide scalability for low-resource settings, making this work practical for real-world applications in rural healthcare.